FAQ

 New to Special Olympics and want to learn more about our program for your child or adult?

-1. Contact our Family Chairperson – Dave Cloud @ davsu7331@gmail.com
+1. Contact our Family Chairperson – LindaSOForsyth@gmail.com

 Does it cost anything to participate in Special Olympics?